Introduced species

 An introduced species, alien species, exotic species, adventive species, immigrant species, foreign species, non-indigenous species, or non-native species is a species living outside its native distributional range, but which has arrived there by human activity, directly or indirectly, and either deliberately or accidentally.
 Non-native species can have various effects on the local ecosystem.
 Introduced species that become established and spread beyond the place of introduction are considered naturalized.
 The process of human-caused introduction is distinguished from biological colonization, in which species spread to new areas through "natural" (non-human) means such as storms and rafting.
 The Latin expression neobiota captures the characteristic that these species are new biota to their environment in terms of established biological network (e.g. food web) relationships.
 Neobiota can further be divided into neozoa (also: neozoons, sing. neozoon, i.e. animals) and neophyta (plants).

 The impact of introduced species is highly variable.
-Some have a substantial negative effect on a local ecosystem (in which case they are also classified more specifically as an invasive species), while other introduced species may have little or no negative impact (no invasiveness), and integrate well into the ecosystem they have been introduced to.
+Some have a substantial negative effect on a local ecosystem (in which case they are also classified more specifically as an invasive species), while other introduced species may have little or no negative impact (no invasiveness), integrate well into the ecosystem they have been introduced to, and are generally not considered to be invasive.
 Some species have been introduced intentionally to combat pests.
 They are called biocontrols and may be regarded as beneficial as an alternative to pesticides in agriculture for example.
 In some instances the potential for being beneficial or detrimental in the long run remains unknown.
 The effects of introduced species on natural environments have gained much scrutiny from scientists, governments, farmers and others.

 Terminology

-The formal definition of an introduced species from the United States Environmental Protection Agency is "A species that has been intentionally or inadvertently brought into a region or area.
+The formal definition of an introduced species from the United States Environmental Protection Agency is: "A species that has been intentionally or inadvertently brought into a region or area.
 Also called an exotic or non-native species".

 In the broadest and most widely used sense, an introduced species is synonymous with "non-native" and therefore applies as well to most garden and farm organisms; these adequately fit the basic definition given above.
 However, some sources add to that basic definition "and are now reproducing in the wild", which means that species growing in a garden, farm, or house may not meet the criteria unless they escape and persist.